 Vulture The 50 Greatest Sports Movies of All Time

-WatchMojo Top 100 Movies of All Time—Films are ranked by something called a "MojoMeter."
-This link contains a video presenting the films as well as a transcript of the video.
-The video is also available on YouTube.
+WatchMojo Top 100 Movies of All Time—Films are ranked by something called a "MojoMeter" in a strongly mainstream list.
+A video is available on YouTube.

 Wealth of Geeks The Greatest Cult Movie Classics of All Time